lily-x/artificial-replay/README.md

 # Artifical Replay

+Siddhartha Banerjee, Sean R. Sinclair, Milind Tambe, Lily Xu, Christina Lee Yu

-This code implements and evaluates algorithms for the paper Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits.
+This code implements and evaluates algorithms for the paper [Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits](https://arxiv.org/abs/2210.00025).
 In this paper we introduce Artificial Replay, a wrapper algorithm to most efficiently integrate historical data into arbitrary multi-armed bandit algorithms that exhibit independence of irrelevant data (IIData), overcoming spurious data and imbalanced data coverage.

-We implement UCB-based algorithms using both fixed discretization and adaptive discretization for combinatorial bandits with continuous resource allocation (CMAB-CRA).
-We include a number of simulation environments including a quadratic function, piecewise-linear, and one based on real poaching data in Uganda.
-This library also implements and compares against a variety of baselines.
+For **K-armed bandits**, we include UCB, Thompson sampling, and IDS, and provide versions with the Artificial Replay wrapper for each approach.
+For **combinatorial bandits with continuous resource allocation** (CMAB-CRA), we implement UCB-based algorithms using both fixed discretization and adaptive discretization.
+We include a number of **simulation environments** including a quadratic function, piecewise-linear, and one based on real poaching data in Uganda.

 ```
 @inproceedings{banerjee2023artificial,